Advice About Marketing Strategies For Small Business

-The first reaction most business owners have is to consider using paid promotions like advertising on TV or the newspaper to make sales.
-Then they consider search engine optimization (SEO) as a way of appearing on the first page of a Google search.
+The first reaction most business owners have is to consider using paid promotions like advertising on TV or in the newspaper to make sales.
+Then, they consider search engine optimization (SEO) as a way of appearing on the first page of a Google search.
 But there are a few easier and free alternatives.
 One way is to go where the prospectors are and ambush them.

 Or you may want to consider writing a book to be know as an expert.

-And another is to use a strategy to locate customers that are ready to buy in what I call the viable customer model.
+And another way is to use a strategy to locate customers that are ready to buy in what I call the viable customer model.

 Brand Awareness is vital for any business.
 Brand Awareness has two goals.
 The first is moving the knowledge of your product or service from the unknown or unconscious mind to the conscious mind.
 The second is making a positive association with the brand.

 According to John Jantsch’s book “Duct Tape Marketing”, a customer needs to Know, Like, and Trust you to make a purchase.
 Brand awareness helps with the “Know” part and may contribute to the “Like” part of your marketing effort.

 A prospective client’s awareness of your brand aids in the sales conversation but does not necessarily produce a sale.
 Brand awareness helps to associate the company’s name with the brand’s message.
 Brand awareness requires a constant effort and cannot be done just a few times and abandoned because it has not produced sales.

 Direct marketing, often confused with brand awareness, however, has one goal: to convert the prospect into a customer through direct means.
 Direct marketing accomplishes the “Like” and “Trust” as part of the marketing effort.
 Direct marketing need not always be done face-to-face or on the phone but can include direct email, interactive websites, etc.